 A report on the national overview data is available on the Improvement Service website.

-The data benchmarks each local authority's performance and/or outcomes across 55 indicators, including:
+The data benchmarks each local authority's performance and/or outcomes across a wide range of indicators, including:

 - The proportion of pupils entering 'positive destinations' on leaving school

 - Percentage of children being looked after in the community

 - Percentage of people aged 65+ with intensive needs receiving care at home

 - The cost per dwelling of collecting council tax